New Radiocentre Ireland research shows that radio drives significant website traffic

 3: Re-thinking how we plan and optimise radio schedules

-of the increase in daily website visits can be predicted by the volume of daily radio ratings
+of the increase in daily website visits can be attributed to the Sky campaign radio activity

-0f the increase in daily website visits over a 3 day moving average can be predicted by the volume of daily radio ratings
+of the increase in website visits over a 3 day period can be attributed to the Sky campaign radio activity .

 is the "attribution halo" for radio